PripyatAutomations/rustyrig-fw/README.txt

-This is the source for rustyrig.
+This is the source for rustyrig remote station.

-For now it's easiest just to build/run it from this folder, but installing it should probably work if you adjust paths
+For now it's easiest just to build/run it from this folder, but installing it should probably work.

-Take a look at the deps in install-deps.sh or use it (if on debian-like distros) or manually install them.
-Ignore the commented lines, they're for bare metal builds someday
+Take a look at the deps in install-deps.sh or use it  or manually install them.
+Currently it only supports debian-based systems.
+Contributions always welcome!

 It consists of a few parts:
 	fwdsp/			gstreamer based audio bridge
 	rrclient/		GTK3 + gstreamer based client